 The Grossman | Capraro Plastic Surgery Difference

-Throughout their careers, board certified plastic surgeons Dr. John A. Grossman, Dr. Philippe A. Capraro, Dr. Matthew B. Baker, and Dr. Teresa C. Cunningham have developed a reputation as three of the premier plastic surgeons in the Denver, Colorado area.
-Their philosophy of providing each and every patient with the highest levels of personal care and their ability to approach breast augmentation from the perspective of an artist have enabled them to make a profound impact on the lives of their patients.
+Throughout their careers, board certified plastic surgeons Dr. John A. Grossman, Dr. Teresa C. Cunningham, Dr. Matthew B. Baker, and Dr. Philippe A. Capraro have been personally committed to achieving results their patients love.
+Their philosophy of providing each and every patient with the highest levels of personal care and their ability to approach breast augmentation from the perspective of artists have enabled them to make a profound impact on the lives of their patients.